A note about the Gales Course Philosophy

 Rough Water Rescues

-Test and troubleshoot your self and assisted rescues in demanding and varied conditions.
+On the first day, we will test and troubleshoot your self and assisted rescues in demanding and varied conditions.
 We will look at refinements that will make your rescues safe, effective and efficient (no matter your size and no matter the conditions), as well as examine how to choose the right rescue for the situation at hand.
 You will gain the confidence to know that you can help yourself and others in a variety of conditions.

 Put your rescue and leadership skills to the test!
 Making use of the conditions and the environment, we will explore how to evaluate risk and manage a group, and put your skills to the test in scenarios that require you to pick up the pieces and pull the group to safety.
 This is a great opportunity to make mistakes when it doesn’t count and learn how to avoid or fix a situation before it spins out of control.
 Bring any rescue gear you carry (tow belts, short tows, paddle floats, slings, repair tape, etc.) and find out how it performs.